paulsengroup/modle/README.md

 section [Installing MoDLE](https://github.com/paulsengroup/modle#installing-modle) will install MoDLE under `/usr/local/` (i.e. the actual binary will be located at `/usr/local/bin/modle`).

-Replace `cmake ..` with `cmake -DCMAKE_INSTALL_PREFIX="$HOME/.local/" ..` to install MoDLE for your user only.
+Pass `-DCMAKE_INSTALL_PREFIX="$HOME/.local/"` to the first CMake command (before `..`) to install MoDLE for your user only.
+In this case MoDLE binary will be located at `~/.local/bin/modle`

 The path passed to CMake through `-DCMAKE_INSTALL_PREFIX` can be in principle any path where your user has write permissions.

 ### Running automated tests

-Run the following command from the repository root:
+To ensure that the compiled code works as intended, run the following command from the repository root:

 ```bash
 cd build/